Cylinder-head-sector: Sectors

 Magneto-optical drives use sector sizes of 512 and 1024 bytes on 5.25-inch drives and 512 and 2048 bytes on 3.5-inch drives.

-In CHS addressing the sector numbers always start at 1, there is no sector 0, which can lead to confusion since logical sector addressing schemes typically start counting with 0, e.g., logical block addressing (LBA), or "relative sector addressing" used in DOS.
+In CHS addressing the sector numbers always start at 1; there is no sector 0.

 For physical disk geometries the maximal sector number is determined by the low level format of the disk.
-However, for disk access with the BIOS of IBM-PC compatible machines, the sector number was encoded in six bits, resulting in a maximal number of 111111 (63) sectors per track.
+However, for disk access with the BIOS of IBM PC compatible machines, the sector number was encoded in six bits, resulting in a maximal number of 111111 (63) sectors per track.
 This maximum is still in use for virtual CHS geometries.

 Tracks

 The tracks are the thin concentric circular strips of sectors.
 At least one head is required to read a single track.
 With respect to disk geometries the terms track and cylinder are closely related.
 For a single or double sided floppy disk track is the common term; and for more than two heads cylinder is the common term.
 Strictly speaking a track is a given CH combination consisting ofSPT sectors, while a cylinder consists ofSPT×H sectors.